 B. Head of the requesting department;

-C. the Provost (in cases involving teaching assignments); or the Chief Financial Officer; and
+C. the Provost (in cases involving teaching assignments); or the Vice Chancellor for Finance and Administration; and

 D. Director of the Human Resources.

 II.
 Hourly Rate Determination.
 If the teaching is paid in a lump sum, the hourly rate for teaching is determined as follows: